KatarinaDraganovCsordas/Simple-projects-JavaScript/Author page/README.md

 ## Credits
 This project was created as part of the freeCodeCamp curriculum.
 The original data and concept were provided by freeCodeCamp.

+## Contribution
+Feel free to contribute to this project by opening issues or submitting pull requests.
+Your feedback and improvements are highly appreciated.